 Do you despise meal planning but want to be able to prepare easy, nutritious meals!
 Dietitian Anne Mauney from fANNEtastic Food is here to teach meal planning for people who hate to meal plan!

 Anne is in the same boat as you.
 She loathes meal planning, yet is able to create fuss-free, nutritious and actually REALLY tasty meals!
 Learn a few of her secrets and favorite quick non-recipes.
-If you'd like more, sign up for our VIP mailing list so you can be the first to join our Joyful Eating Program when it launches!

 So, here’s the thing – I’m a dietitian, but I hate meal planning.
 Ironic, right?
 The last thing I want to do is spend my precious weekends chopping a million vegetables or cooking up 10 different recipes for the week ahead.
 I know this works for some people, and we do share some basic meal prep tips in our program – but you can still eat healthy without spending hours in the kitchen.
 Here are some of my best tips.